Tonnraus/Tonnraus/README.md

 - Curently updating projects...🖨️
 - Learning the 21 software desing patterns...
 - Collaborating with another creator...
 We created Translantic Dev
-- 2021: Combat one society issue.
+- 2021: Combating Food wasting.
 - Extra: I am a big fan of Podcasts.

 ### Send me a "Hi!" on :